 You can easily reach the Ratchada train market by public transport, as Thailand Cultural Centre MRT is located directly next to it.
 Due to the market’s popularity, the street next to it (Ratchadaphisek Road) often suffers from traffic jams, so public transport might be your best option.

-Train Market has different branches, another hugely popular one is Srinakarin.
-This market has a larger shopping area including the warehouse zone that is packed with vintage shops but a much smaller food and bar zone.
-Srinakarin train market is also more difficult to reach from Bangkok’s city centre and doesn’t have any nearby public transportation yet.
+The Train Market has different branches, another hugely popular one is Srinakarin.
+This market has a much larger shopping area, including a warehouse zone that is packed with vintage shops.
+When it comes to food and especially bars, Ratchada Train Market is better.
+Srinakarin is also more difficult to reach from Bangkok’s city centre and doesn’t have any nearby public transportation yet.
 There will be a BTS Connection in the near future.
 Because of this, Srinakarin is less crowded and you won't easily find tourists here.
 You can check our article about Srinakarin train market to find more details about this popular market.

 There you have it, everything you need to know about the train market at Ratchada.
 All the food recommended in this article can be found in our food app TopTravelFoods.
 Instead of recommending good restaurants, we recommend good food these restaurants have to offer.
 For example, if you are looking for the best food at places like Ratchada Train Market or when you just want to see the absolute best dishes near you, TopTravelFoods is the app you need to have.
-It's completely free and available for both iOS and Android and is completely free.
+The app is available for both iOS and Android and is completely free.
 If you're on a desktop, you can explore the best local food in Bangkok right away.